brharr/hotlineapi/README.md

 ## Motivation

 I built these two projects to show how easy it is to create and deploy a Bot Application in either the Azure Commerical or Azure Government regions while also showing and discussing the differences.
+See the blog post above for more information.

 ## Installation